 As promised, the common theme of planning ahead comes up again here.
 In order to purchase park tickets, you will need to make several decisions early on.
 To park hopper or not park hooper; what days you plan to do inside the parks; and of course, when you are going.
 When doing Disney on a budget, you want to shave as much off the necessary purchases as possible, like park tickets.

 You have to buy the tickets to enter the parks so taking all steps necessary to reduce their cost will help you allocate more of your Disney budget to food, experiences, and “critical” souvenirs.
 The first step to keeping the park tickets as cheap as possible, is to plan ahead and buy your tickets early.

 Skip the Park Hopper

 When buying your Disney World park tickets you will need to select the number of days and then you will have to decide whether or not you want to make your tickets park hoppers.
 When doing Disney on a budget, and since we want to keep necessary costs, like park tickets, to a minimum, skipping the park hopper is an easy way to save.

 Adding the park hopper to your Disney World ticket allows you to go to more than one park per day.
 A Disney World “base ticket” allows each guest admission to one park per day, with a park hopper the guest can “hop” around between parks, going to as many parks in one day as desired.

 While a park hopper may be key if you find yourself at Disney for two or three days and want to hit all four parks, it it not key to a Disney World vacation.
-They can allow you to pack more park into each day, when the conditions are right, it will cost you an extra $60.00 per person per day and an extra $80.00 per day to add the water parks.
+They can allow you to pack more park into each day, but it will cost you an extra $65-85 per person.

 Skip the PhotoPass